Bersarks/JavaAlistirmalar/Super_Mario_Game/README.md

 - Use `w` to jump.
 - use `e` to jump backward.
 - use `f` to shoot fireballs.
+- You have 3 lives.
+If you lose all of them, you lose the game.
+- You can collect coins. İf you collect all coins in the map you win the game.

 ## Purpose
 - This project aims to improve interfaces, inheritance and abstraction in java.